hoooowsh/Christina_Enhance/README.md

 # Christina_Enhance

 ## Intro
-This is a desktop chatbot project
+This is a desktop chatbot project.

 ## Techs
 * ChatGPT APIs
-* Dialogflow
-* Chatbot interface
-* Unreal Engine Character
+* Unity

 ## Note
-Remember, this project might take forever..
+This project is till in development process..